AI-Bassem/moviebot/README.md

 This app uses the OctoAI Cloud LLM API to get responses from a large language model trained on movie data.
 Specifically:

-- Movie data from Rotten Tomatoes is loaded as documents
+- Movie data from Rotten Tomatoes Top Movies dataset is loaded as documents from the .csv file

-- These documents are indexed using an LLMPredictor and GPTVectorStoreIndex
+- These documents are indexed using an OctoAI Embeddings endpoint running Instructor-Large model and GPTVectorStoreIndex from llama_index package

-- User inputs are queried against this index using a QueryEngine
+- User inputs are queried against this index using QueryEngine from llama_index

+- The relevant text from the index is then sent to the OctoAI LLM endpoint using langchain

 - Responses from the OctoAI API are displayed in the Streamlit chat interface